 Simple formula for the popularity of the brand simply attaches a tagline.

 If you use it publicly or not, having a well-designed tagline version of your logo will carry your brand personality to life in all new ways.
-These simple phrases help you redefine your purpose, communicate with your clients, and introduce a new dimension of connection to everyone who encounters your company.
+These simple phrases help you redefine your purpose.
+It helps communicate with your clients.
+This will help introduce a new dimension of connection to everyone who encounters your company.